-An interesting question is, Which values for $\epsilon$ are small enough?
-Our experiments suggest that $\epsilon = t^{-1}$ works for all $r \geq 2$ .
-Employing generalized Puiseux series with valuations of higher rank offers an alternative approach, which will always work because we may introduce a second large infinitesimal $s \gg t$ and set $\epsilon = s^{-1}$ .
+An interesting question is, Which values for ε are small enough?
+Our experiments suggest that $\epsilon = t^{-1}$ works for all $r \ge 2$.
+Employing generalized Puiseux series with valuations of higher rank offers an alternative approach, which will always work because we may introduce a second large infinitesimal $s \gg t$ and set $\epsilon = s^{-1}$.

-8. Concluding remarks.
-In the present work, we obtained a family of counterexamples showing that standard polynomial time interior point methods exhibit a nonstrongly polynomial time behavior.
+9. Concluding Remarks.
+In the present work, we obtained a family of counter-examples showing that standard polynomial time interior point methods exhibit a nonstrongly polynomial time behavior.
 To do so, we considered non-Archimedean instances with a degenerate tropical limit that we characterized by combinatorial means.
 This strategy is likely to be applicable to other problems in computational complexity: tropicalization generally permits us to test the sensitivity of classical algorithms to the bit length of the input.